Kent Automatic Garages

 Kent Automatic Garages were popular in several metropolitan areas in the U.S. from the late 1920s through the early 1960s.
 They enabled customers to park their cars for an hour or longer with a standard rate of $.50 per hour for the first two hours, and $.05 for each additional hour or fraction thereof, for a 24-hour period.
 One of the first Kent Automatic Garages was at 44th Street, just east of 3rd Avenue, and another (now the Sofia) is a block west of Columbus Circle.

+Overview

 The parking facilities were convenient, beginning with electric automatic parkers that received vehicles.
 Autos could be stored and returned to patrons at a moment's notice.
 Specifically, cars were handled by an electric parker, a small rubber-tired machine which ran beneath the auto and engaged with the rear axle using a rubber-cleated coupler.
 The parker required approximately fifteen seconds to move sixty feet from an elevator, lift the car, and return with it.
 It saved time by bringing a car from its parking space and returning it to the ground floor, without starting the motor.
 The auto rolled on its wheels but was moved by the parker.